 The San Diego Zoo’s first anteaters arrived from Paraguay in 1937, and we’ve had them on and off over the years since.
 We welcomed the first birth of a baby giant anteater at our zoo in 1980.

-Today, the Zoo is home to two giant anteaters, Lucy and Kane.
-They were part of a group of 14 giant anteaters imported from Paraguay in 2002 by the Nashville Zoo.
+Giant anteaters Lucy and Kane were part of a group of 14 giant anteaters brought from Paraguay in 2002 by the Nashville Zoo.
 Although male giant anteaters are larger than the females, when they arrived in San Diego in 2003, we discovered that Lucy outweighed Kane by 25 pounds (11 kilograms)!
 Lucy would not cooperate with Kane during breeding attempts; instead, she would just push him over.
-Hoping for a baby and noting Lucy’s calm disposition around her keepers, she was trained for ultrasound procedures to detect a pregnancy.
+Hoping for a baby and noting Lucy’s calm disposition around her wildlife care specialists, she was taught to participate voluntarily in ultrasound procedures in order to detect a pregnancy.
 Kane finally prevailed, and in 2006, their first offspring together was born.

 Giant anteaters have been around for 25 million years, and we hope that they can nose their way into the next million.
-You can help us bring other species back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
-Together we can save and protect wildlife around the globe.
+By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.